 With most people - *cough* content providers - only just getting to grips with 4K resolution, you’d be forgiven for thinking that Samsung had gone nuts by introducing the world’s first true 8K TV.
 With hardly any native 8K content available out there, what's the point of spending big to get your hands on so many pixels?

 It's because, although it doesn't feel this way, 8K content is coming sooner rather than later: Japan’s NHK broadcaster is launching an 8K channel in December, while Netflix and TV France, among others, have already filmed some stuff in 8K.

 But what really makes the 85Q900R exciting as a TV for today rather than tomorrow, though, is that surprisingly it doesn’t actually need native 8K pictures to look incredible – it takes any content you feed it and spits out some of the best images we've yet to see on a screen this size.

 - What is QLED?
 Samsung's panel tech explained

 Price and release date

 Whether or not the world is ready for it, the Samsung Q900R is already out in the wild.
-In the US, it's available exclusively in an 85-inch variant called the Samsung QN85Q900RAFXZA, while in the UK and other regions it's called the Samsung QE85Q900RATXXU.
-While the US will only offer the Q900R in a monstrous 85-inch screen size, you'll be able to buy 65, 75 and 82-inch variants in the UK and other territories at some point in the near future.
+In the US, it's available in an 85-inch variant called the Samsung QN85Q900RAFXZA and, soon in a new 98-inch variant.

 For all its astonishing, cutting-edge features, the 85Q900R isn’t really much to look at in design terms: It's just a thin dark frame wrapped around an (admittedly impressively huge) 85-inch screen with a pair of king-sized feet tucked under each bottom corner.